 PawPaw Business, which contains papayas is among the most nutritious fruits grown in Kenya.
 The fruits do well in areas that are endowed with a warm and hot climate.
 Many Kenyans, especially in the hot areas, plant pawpaws under irrigation schemes, a factor that enables them to fully maximize the resources available.

-Here is a Brief Description of Pawpaw Plantation.
+Description of the Pawpaw Plantation.

 Solo– This variety produces small round fruits which are so sweet, and bear a uniform size and shape.
 It is so popular for both local and exportation.